konstin/stk-wiki-theme/README.md

 Once mediawiki is ready, you need to copy this skin to the `skins` folder.
 Now you should have a new folder called `skins/stk-wiki-theme`.
 Rename that folder to `SuperTuxKart`.

-If you want to properly run the SuperTuxKart wiki, you also need to install two mediawiki extensions: [Youtube](https://www.mediawiki.org/wiki/Extension:YouTube) and [CSS](https://www.mediawiki.org/wiki/Extension:CSS).
+If you want to properly run the SuperTuxKart wiki, you also need to install three mediawiki extensions: [Youtube](https://www.mediawiki.org/wiki/Extension:YouTube), [CSS](https://www.mediawiki.org/wiki/Extension:CSS) and [Purge](https://www.mediawiki.org/wiki/Extension:Purge).

 To configure everything as needed for the SuperTuxKart wiki, add the following at the end of `LocalSettings.php`: